-In 2022, we announced a new development program for an oral C5aR inhibitor, INF904.
-We initiated a Phase I program in the second half of 2022.
+We completed a single and multiple ascending dose Phase I program with our oral C5aR inhibitor, INF904 in the second half in January 2024.
 This program may prove the assumed favorable PK and safety profile and ease of administration required for effective long-term treatment for chronic inflammatory diseases.
 The development of low molecular weight drug candidates through the different stages of clinical and nonclinical development is a time-consuming and cost-intensive process.
-Avacopan is the only currently approved oral C5aR inhibitor for the treatment of AAV.
+As of the date hereof, and to our knowledge, avacopan is the only currently approved oral C5aR inhibitor for the treatment of AAV.
 If we ever and until we reach the market approval stage, we might have encountered a variety of competing products and might potentially not be second to avacopan on the market.
 Even if marketed, INF904 might face future competition from other oral small molecules.

-The most advanced orally available C5aR inhibitor in active development is ACT-1014-6470.
+The most advanced orally available C5aR inhibitor in active development to our knowledge is ACT-1014-6470.
 In a completed Phase I clinical trial, the company developing the product reported positive data on safety in both, healthy subjects and patients with renal impairment.
-However, the targeted indication for Phase II development of ACT-1014-6470 has not yet been disclosed publicly.
+However, neither the targeted indication for Phase II development of ACT-1014-6470 nor the status of development has yet been disclosed publicly.

-Furthermore, there are and have been several product candidates in pre-clinical and clinical development.
+Furthermore, there are and have been several product candidates in pre-clinical and early clinical development.
 These include low molecular weight compounds, cyclic peptides and other classes of drug candidates.
-To our knowledge, none of these drug candidates, except avacopan, was ever successfully tested in Phase III registration trials or has been under review at any regulatory agency.
-At least 10-15 different C5aR-inhibitors were mentioned to be in different stages of pre-clinical and early clinical development, but there have been no updates on their respective development progress in recent years, therefore we assume most of these development programs were meanwhile paused or terminated.
+To our knowledge, none of these drug candidates, with exception of avacopan, was ever successfully tested in Phase III registration trials or has been under review at any regulatory agency.
+At least 10-15 different C5aR-inhibitors have been mentioned to be in different stages of pre-clinical and early clinical development, but there have been no updates on their respective development progress in recent years, therefore we assume most of these development programs were meanwhile paused or terminated.